Valerie Bertinelli: Acting and television hosting

 After One Day at a Time, Bertinelli starred in several TV films and miniseries and made many guest appearances on other television shows.
 In the 1990s, she starred in two short-lived sitcoms: Sydney, as the title character, a private detective (with Matthew Perry and Craig Bierko); and Café Americain.
 In 2001, she joined the cast of Touched by an Angel for its last two seasons.

 From 2010 to 2015, she starred in the sitcom Hot in Cleveland with Betty White, Wendie Malick and Jane Leeves.
-After a successful six-season run, its final episode aired on June 3, 2015.
+Its six-season run concluded June 3, 2015.

-In 2015, Bertinelli began hosting Valerie's Home Cooking, and Kids Baking Championship with cake artist Duff Goldman on the Food Network.
+In 2015, Bertinelli began hosting cooking TV shows Valerie's Home Cooking and Kids Baking Championship with cake artist Duff Goldman on the Food Network.
 She won two Daytime Emmy Awards for her work on Valerie's Home Cooking.
-In 2019, she hosted two other Food Network shows, Family Food Showdown and Family Restaurant Rivals.
+In 2019, she hosted two Food Network shows, Family Food Showdown and Family Restaurant Rivals.

-In June 2021, it was announced that Bertinelli would star opposite Demi Lovato in NBC's single-camera comedy pilot, Hungry.
+In June 2021, it was announced that Bertinelli would star opposite Demi Lovato in NBC's single-camera comedy television pilot, Hungry.
 In December 2021, she signed a new deal with Food Network.
 In January 2024, she confirmed that she had been cut from Kids Baking Championship by Food Network.

 Other ventures

 In 2007, she became a spokeswoman for the Jenny Craig weight-loss program, and appeared in several commercials.
-The following year, she released the autobiography, Losing It: And Gaining My Life Back One Pound at a Time, which culminates in a description of her Jenny Craig diet experience.
-In 2009 she wrote the follow-up book Finding It: And Satisfying My Hunger for Life Without Opening the Fridge.
+The following year, she released her autobiography, Losing It: And Gaining My Life Back One Pound at a Time, which culminates in a description of her Jenny Craig diet experience.
+In 2009 she wrote a follow-up book, Finding It: And Satisfying My Hunger for Life Without Opening the Fridge.

 Bertinelli ran in the April 2010 Boston Marathon to benefit the Dana–Farber Cancer Institute, completing it in a time of 5:14:37.

 In January 2022, she released her memoir Enough Already: Learning to Love the Way I Am Today.